eastern Red-backed Salamander

 Description

-Eastern red-backed salamanders grow from two to five inches long.
+Eastern red-backed salamanders grow up to four inches long (Quinn 2020).
 They come in two color morphs, either red-back or lead-back.
-Red-back morphs are dark brown or black with a bright red or orange stripe running from the head all the way down the back.
-This stripe often has dark mottling on it.
-Lead-backs lack the stripe and red pigment, being a plain black color.
+Red-back morphs are dark brown with a bright orange stripe running from the head down the back.
+Lead-backs lack the stripe and red pigment, being a plain black or brown color.

 Habitat